1945 (2022 film): Development

 Sathyasiva first began scripting the film in mid-2015 and approached Jiiva to play the lead role, but the film did not find producers.
-S. N. Rajarajan, who won the rights for Baahubali: The Conclusion is bankrolling this big budgeted bilingual project, being helmed by Sathyasiva.
+S. N. Rajarajan, who won the rights for Baahubali: The Conclusion, bankrolled the bilingual project.
 As Rana Daggubati was picked to play the lead due to closeness of the producer, Regina Cassandra was chosen to pair with Rana after considering several heroines.
-Later Nassar and Sathyaraj, were also chosen to play important roles than supporting ones.
-Yuvan Shankar Raja has been roped in compose music for the project, after previously collaborated for director's Kazhugu and Kazhugu 2.
-On the first look poster release, it was revealed that Sathya Ponmar, Gopi Krishna and E. Thiyagarajan are selected as cinematographer, editor and art director respectively, who three of them previously collaborated with director on his films before.
+Later, Nassar and Sathyaraj were also chosen to play important roles than supporting ones.
+Yuvan Shankar Raja was roped in to compose music for the project, after previously collaborated with Sathyasiva in Kazhugu (2012) and Kazhugu 2 (2018).
+On the first look poster release, it was revealed that Sathya Ponmar, Gopi Krishna, and E. Thiyagarajan were selected as cinematographer, editor and art director respectively.
+The three of them previously collaborated with Sathyasiva in his earlier films.
 The Tamil version was originally titled Madai Thiranthu before the name was changed to 1945.

-Casting

-The film features Rana Daggubati and Regina Cassandra in lead roles along with veterans Nassar and Sathyaraj slated for a pivotal roles.

 Filming

-The principal photography has been commenced at Kochi since 19 August 2016.
-Depicting Subhas Chandra Bose's Independence movement in the 1940s, huge sets have been erected along the beach for this period drama as the portions for Nassar and Regina Cassandra is being canned.
-Satyaraj is expected to join the next schedule of shoot in September and Rana Daggubati likely to join the production unit shortly once he wraps Baahubali: The Conclusion.
+The principal photography had been in progress at Kochi since 19 August 2016.
+Depicting Subhas Chandra Bose's Independence movement in the 1940s, huge sets have been erected along the beach for this period drama as the portions for Nassar and Regina Cassandra have been canned.
+Sathyaraj was expected to join the next schedule of shoot in September, and Rana Daggubati was likely to join the production unit shortly once he wrapped up Baahubali: The Conclusion (2017).
 A schedule was completed in October 2017 at Kochi in Kerala and Sri Lanka.
 Rana Daggubati went clean-shaven for a portion of the film.